 The Academy has several different means of communication that may be used in event of an emergency.
-These systems include a Critical Communication System (SendWordNow) that combines phone calls, text messaging and emails; an outdoor announcing system from Wiley Hall; the Academy website; bulk email; and other methods of disseminating information, including, but not limited to, notifying the USMMA Parents Association, notifying the AAF, posting fliers in public places, faxes and notifying local media.
-The Academy has recently contracted ALERTUS to provide emergency desktop notification and mass notification through indoor and outdoor speaker arrays, this project will be completed before June of 2019.
+These systems include a Critical Communication System (SendWordNow) that combines phone calls, text messaging and emails; outdoor and indoor speaker arrays (ALERTUS); the Academy website; bulk email; and other methods of disseminating information, including, but not limited to, notifying the USMMA Parents Association, notifying the AAF, posting fliers in public places, faxes and notifying local media.
+The Academy has recently contracted with ALERTUS to provide emergency desktop notification and mass notification through indoor and outdoor speaker arrays.